tc39/notes/es8/2017-11/nov-29.md

 DE: The downside to this is you don't have access to private methods and fields inside of the class from outside of the class.

-KGS: Let's say I'd be able to write a brand check, I need to access instance private fields to do this.
+KG: Let's say I'd be able to write a brand check, I need to access instance private fields to do this.

 MM: Right, I got it.